 Follow this exit road to Tronchetto, then watch the signs for the ferry.
 As you near the end of the island, you'll reach the toll booth where you buy your ticket before lining up for the boat.

-For more information, including timetables, visit the official ACTV Web site.
+For more information, visit the English-language Ferry Boat page on the ACTV Web site.